DanaeMtz/TRSXgenerator/README.md

     - **concept** (zero-many).
     Each concept node defines a single entity and contains zero or one settings and relations node.
-        - **settings** (zero-one).Documentation about this specific node is quite incomplete in the Nuance documentation.
+        - **settings** (zero-one).
+Documentation about this specific node is quite incomplete in the Nuance documentation.
+Nevertheless the use of this node is not necessary to our present needs.
         - **relations** (zero-one).
         The relations node specifies the relation between entities.
 Relations can be of type **isA**, **hasA**, or **hasReferrers**.
-The relations node contains zero or many relation.
+The relations node contains zero or many relation nodes.

-            - **relation** (zero-many)
+            - **relation** (zero-many).
-            The relation node has two required attributes: the type, that indicates the type of relation, and the conceptref, that indicates the name of entity to which the relation applies.
+            The relation node has two required attributes: the `type`, that indicates the type of relation, and the `conceptref`, that indicates the name of entity to which the relation applies.
 See the second example below.